nguyentranforte1609/simpleWebCrawler/README.md

+# OUTDATED CODE

 # simpleWebSpider
 An simple python program to crawl data from web

 # Requirements:
-__ Python 3.
+- Python 3.
-__ Python libraries: requests, lxml.
+- Python libraries: requests, lxml.
-__ Run this program on Ubuntu is recommended.
+- Run this program on Ubuntu OS is recommended.

 # How to run:
-__ Run the "main.py" file.
+- Run the "main.py" file.
-__ Input URL of the website you want to crawl.
+- Input URL of the website you want to crawl.
-__ Input XPath string
+- Input XPath string
-(for more details, please see https://www.w3schools.com/xml/xpath_intro.asp)
+(for more details, check out https://www.w3schools.com/xml/xpath_intro.asp)

 # Notes:
-__ Make sure you HTML is valid.
+- Make sure you HTML is valid.
-__ Make sure you XPath string is valid.
+- Make sure you XPath string is valid.
-__ There are some errors remain.

-Feel free to contact me via Email, Facebook,etc.